Support for climate transformation in agriculture – increasing resilience

 Model farms are being built in the two countries to act as training centres on climate-friendly farming methods for over 50,000 farmers.
 In Malawi, DEG Impulse is helping to boost the organizational management of cooperatives in the supply chain through develoPPP in order to improve access to information, equipment and services for the agricultural businesses.
 This serves, among other things, to reduce the risk of disruptions in the supply chain.

 A large part of Zambia is currently experiencing historic droughts that are caused by El Niño and climate change.
-ETG and Parrogate Ginneries are responding to the situation by supporting small farmers through additional measures to improve the soil and thus enable it to retain more water.
+ETG and Parrogate are responding to the situation by supporting small farmers through additional measures to improve the soil and thus enable it to retain more water.
 This greater water holding capacity should make small farmers more resilient.

 Creation of carbon sinks